Table of Contents:

-So, how does an actual copyright infringement look like?
+So, what are the actual copyright infringement examples?
 Basic examples that could be made liable for a copyright infringement include:

 When starting to protect against copyright infringements, it is important to know that there are a few circumstances under which someone might use your creative work without infringing.

-The first scenario is the point when your copyright expires and is turned into a public domain.
+The first scenario is the point when your copyright expires and is turned into the public domain.
 Copyright protection usually lasts for the life span of the author plus 70 years.
-After that, they become a public domain and are free to use for anyone.
+After that, they become a public domain and are free to use by anyone.

 In a dispute, courts will consider a few factors including the purpose and character of the use, the nature of the copyrighted work, the amount of work that was used, and the market effect of the used work.

-Let’s have a look at popular copyright infringement cases that show the variety of incidents and make the problem more tangible.
+Let’s have a look at famous copyright infringement cases that show the variety of incidents and make the problem more tangible.

 Recently, the family estate of Lord of the Rings author JRR Tolkien brought a copyright infringement complaint to the World Intellectual Property Organization (WIPO) against the creator of a cryptocurrency token.
 The “JRR Token” used and made references to images and characters of the famous fantasy trilogy without permission.
 Soon after, the token was forced to stop operating and its creator closed the cryptocurrency’s website and its social media channels.

 Back in 1988, Apple sued Microsoft for copyright infringement over the graphical user interface (GUI) and related licenses.
 At that time the description of GUI was an innovation that was contested between the two rivals.
 The legal dispute ended after six years with the denial of Apple’s petition from the Supreme Court.